SiddharthSham/PetAteMyHW/README.md

 # PetAteMyHW
-A telegram bot that talks to you in natural language, and returns a short summary of a given topic by using Wikipedia, Wolfram|Alpha, and other sources on command.
+A telegram bot that talks to you in natural language, can answer a wide range of questions (from Wolfram Alpha) and/or return a short summary of a topic (from Wikipedia) on command.
+For a demo, try SidiousBot.

 INSTRUCTIONS: